Robust Revenue Maximization Under Minimal Statistical Information: Introduction

 Another work which is close to ours is that of~\citet{Carrasco2018}.
 The authors essentially extend the model of~\citet{Azar:2012aa} to randomized mechanisms, solving the maximin robust optimization problem with respect to revenue.
 Again, in principle their results cannot be immediately translated to tight bounds for the approximation ratio; however, unlike the deterministic case for which in the present paper we have to design a new mechanism in order to achieve ratio optimality, we will show that the maximin optimal lottery of~\citet{Carrasco2018} is actually also optimal for the ratio benchmark.

-\paragraph{Sample access vs knowledge of moments} Another stream of research studies models where the auctioneer has sample access to the distribution~\citep{Huang:2018aa,Cole2014a,Morgenstern:2016aa,Gonczarowski:2018aa,Dhangwatnotai2014a,Syrgkanis:2017aa}.
+\paragraph{Sample access vs knowledge of moments} Another stream of research studies models where the auctioneer has sample access to the distribution~\citep{Huang:2018aa,Cole2014a,Fu2015,Morgenstern:2016aa,Gonczarowski:2018aa,Dhangwatnotai2014a,Syrgkanis:2017aa,Allouah2022,Hu2021,Zampetakis2020}.
 It is not hard to imagine scenarios where such access to individual past data might be infeasible or impractical, e.g.\ due to data protections and privacy restrictions.
 Furthermore, there might also exist computational limitations in representing a distribution, or storing and reasoning with a large number of samples.
 In such settings, it is more natural to assume access to only some statistical aggregates of the underlying data, such as the mean and the standard deviation.

 From a theoretical perspective, the sample access model is incomparable with the moment-based model of the present paper, as they rely on different distributional assumptions.
 In particular, independence, regularity and/or upper bounds on the support are standard assumptions in the aforementioned sample complexity papers.
 As a matter of fact, these are necessary to derive non-trivial results (see e.g. the counterexample of~\citet[Footnote~3]{Cole2014a}).
 Furthermore, if independence is dropped, \citet{Dughmi2014} demonstrate that an exponential number of samples is required in order to achieve a constant-factor approximation to the optimal revenue.
 In our setting, on the other hand, we require none of the above.
-However, we do assume exact knowledge of the mean and an upper bound on the standard deviation; this information cannot be retrieved via any finite amount of samples.
+However, we do assume (as a design principle) exact knowledge of the mean and an upper bound on the standard deviation.
+This information cannot be retrieved exactly via any finite amount of samples, although intervals of confidence can be used to estimate it; we leave as future work the study of the revenue maximization problem when having only approximate knowledge of the distribution moments.